Property Market · Last updated 2 June 2026

 • Above 200,000 euros: 26%

 There are exemptions.
 If you are over 65 and selling your primary residence, you are exempt.
 If you are reinvesting the proceeds in another primary residence in Spain within two years, you may be partially or fully exempt depending on the reinvestment amount.
+Given that La Linea prices rose 33.22% year on year to a town average of €2,386/sqm as of January 2026 (Indomio data), sellers who bought several years ago face meaningful gains.
 A Spanish tax adviser or gestoria can calculate your specific liability before you commit to a sale price.

-Plusvalia: The Tax Nobody Warns You About
+Plusvalía: The Tax Nobody Warns You About

-For properties held for less than five years in an area where values have risen significantly, plusvalia can be a meaningful cost.
+For properties held for less than five years in an area where values have risen significantly, plusvalía can be a meaningful cost.
 For longer-held properties, the calculation changes.
 Get an estimate from the Ayuntamiento or your gestoria before you agree a sale price, so there are no surprises at the notary.

 Documentation You Will Need